 Susie T. Buell, Founder

-Susie T. Buell is the co-founder of Esprit de Corp, a global lifestyle company.
-She is often credited with introducing Northern California lifestyle to the world through Esprit’s products and groundbreaking marketing and progressive corporate culture.
-As a forward-thinking entrepreneur, Susie made a conscious effort to practice corporate, social and environmental responsibility.
-Through innovative in-house programs and provocative advertising campaigns, Esprit helped raise awareness, activism and philanthropy among employees and consumers.
+Susie is the co-founder of the global lifestyle company Esprit de Corps.
+She is often credited with introducing the Northern California lifestyle to the world through Esprit’s products, groundbreaking marketing, and progressive corporate culture.
+As a conscientious entrepreneur, Susie pushed the company to move toward practicing corporate, social, and environmental responsibility.
+Through innovative in-house programs and provocative advertising campaigns, Esprit raised awareness and inspired activism among employees and consumers.

-Since selling Esprit in the 90s, Susie has devoted herself to philanthropy and political fundraising and activism.
-She is considered one of the top Democratic political fundraisers and has been actively engaging friends and acquaintances in political and philanthropic donorship for more than twenty years.
-A native San Franciscan, lifelong feminist and environmental activist, Susie continues to support climate solutions programs and create opportunities for women and girls as leaders and problem-solvers locally, nationally and globally.
+Since selling the company, Susie has devoted herself to philanthropy and politics and is considered one of the most influential Democratic political fundraisers in the country.
+A native San Franciscan, lifelong feminist, and environmental activist, Susie continues to support climate solutions and programs that develop leadership among women and girls locally, nationally, and globally.

 Belinda Muñoz, Executive Director